Skip to main content

 • It accounts for height (so a 5′0″ person and a 6′6″ person aren't held to the same absolute waist target)

-• It correlates strongly with metabolic risk in large studies (Ashwell & Gibson 2016, BMJ Open)
+• It correlates strongly with metabolic risk in large studies (Ashwell, Gunn & Gibson 2012)

 WtHR risk bands